bcit-lts/technical-operations-documentation/docs/developing/local-dev.md

 ...
 ```

-For more information about options and best-practices about how to build a `Dockerfile`, see the [`Dockerfile` reference documentation](https://docs.docker.com/engine/reference/builder/)[^3].
+For more information about best practices and available build options, refer to the [`Dockerfile` reference documentation](https://docs.docker.com/engine/reference/builder/)[^3].

 ## `docker-compose.yml`

-When you install Docker, the package includes a command that creates a local dev environment to simulate how microservices can run together.
-The `docker compose` command reads the configuration specified in a `docker-compose.yml` file and then launches services based on that configuration.

-When developing locally, you can configure environment variables, secrets, volumes, networks, and other services inside a `docker-compose.yml`, alongside a framework runtime like a Python `runserver`, or a NodeJS dev server.
+When you install Docker, you also gain access to the `docker compose` command, which can launch a complete local development environment.
+The `docker-compose.yml` file defines the services, networks, volumes, and environment variables needed for an app — or multiple apps — to run together.

+In local development, a `docker-compose.yml` can configure:

+- environment variables
+- secrets
+- mounted volumes
+- networks
+- supporting services (databases, caches, queues)
+- a framework runtime (e.g., Python’s runserver or a Node.js dev server)

 !!! tip

-    See [Docker Compose – What is It, Example & Tutorial](https://spacelift.io/blog/docker-composes)[^4] for a good overview of how `docker-compose.yml` files work.
+    For a beginner-friendly introduction, see [Docker Compose – What is It, Example & Tutorial](https://spacelift.io/blog/docker-composes)[^4].

 !!! example "Example `docker-compose.yml`"